 Where to Stay in Taormina, Italy

-If you’re all about the beaches, get a hotel in Mazarrò (which may be slightly pricier), and take the cable car up to town.
-For the real luxury Taormina experience, the Belmond Grand Hotel and Hotel Villa Belverde are some of the most sought-after hotels in the area.
+The main beach area is called Mazarrò, which is also a good option, although it may be slightly pricier and you’ll need to take the cable car to town.
+For real luxury (White Lotus vibes!), the Belmond Grand Hotel and Hotel Villa Belverde are some of the most sought-after hotels in the area.

 How to Visit Taormina, Italy